joleys/niko-home-control-II/README.md

 3. Add an integration, search for Niko Home Control II, and click on it
 4. Follow the wizard

+## FAQ

+### The integration is not working after power outage

+It is expected behouviour that the integration may not work after a power outage.
+Please restart Home Assistant. or after a new configuration is uploaded.

+### The integration is not working after uploading a new configuration

+if you uploaded a new configuration to the connected controller / hub, please restart Home Assistant.

+### The integration is not working after an IP change

+Please make sure that the IP of the connected controller / hub does not change.
+If the IP changes you will need to remove and re-add the integration.

 ## Development

 ### Adding support for new Device models